eriher/sim-goods-reception/README.md

 8. ionic build android
 9. ionic emulate android / install in emulator/phone manually or run on windows phone emulator through visual studio if building wp8

 To run quickly on mobile device use ionic view.
-1. Install ionic view app on phone.
-2. Upload project through ionic cli, ionic upload
-3. Project will appear in ionic view.
+Install ionic view app on phone.
+Upload the project through ionic cli, using ionic upload.
+Project will then appear in ionic view.